Galashki: Etymology

-The village is considered to have been founded by representatives of the Galay taip.
-The name Galashki, translated from the Ingush language, literally means “to the Galays”.
+Some researchers translate the name of the village of Galashki from the Ingush language as "to the Galais", based on the assertion that the representatives of the Galai clan (teip) are the founders of the village.

 Geography

 Galashki is situated on the left bank of the Assa River, approximately 30 kilometers southwest of the regional center, Sunzha, and 32 kilometers southeast of the city of Magas (by road).
 The nearest settlements to Galashki are the village of Alkhasty to the north, the village of Dattykh to the northeast, the village of Muzhichi to the south, and the village of Komgaron to the southwest.